 The agency requests \$3,870,435, all from special revenue funds for FY 2023.
 This is an increase of \$156,639 above the approved amount.
 The increase is primarily due to a new grant (\$157,058) from SAMHSA, in which the Kansas Board of Pharmacy will serve as the Prescription Drug Monitoring Program (PDMP) project partner subrecipient.

-HOUSE COMMITTEE RECOMMENDATION.
-The House Committee concurs with the Governor's recommendation with the following adjustments:
+SENATE COMMITTEE RECOMMENDATION.
+The Senate Committee concurs with the Governor's recommendation.